top of page

 Common Mistakes Men Make In Cardio Training

 Nutrition and hydration are often overlooked as well.
 Without proper fuel, your endurance will suffer, and recovery becomes harder.
-Undereating or ignoring electrolytes can leave you feeling drained during workouts.
+Undereating or ignoring hydration can leave you feeling drained during workouts.

 Finally, skipping warm-ups and mobility work increases the risk of injury, especially as training intensity increases.
 Even a few minutes of preparation can make a big difference in performance and safety.